mbagagli/filterpicker/README.md

 ```

 You can also double check the performance of the software by running the scripts in the `example` folder (manual installation) or run the command-line exec store `obspy_script` (PyPI).
-The module is fully compatible with the famous **ObsPy** library: just fed the picker with the trace data (`obspy.core.Trace.data` numpy array).
+The module is fully compatible with the widely used **ObsPy** library: just fed the picker with the trace data (`obspy.core.Trace.data` numpy array).
+It will work with any numpy.array, though.

 For any issues/bug reports, please send an email to: _matteo.bagagli@erdw.ethz.ch_
 Enjoy ^-^

 ##### References